north bay trumpet

 in the same fashion.

-- Clean the valve ports (holes) using
+- Clean the piston ports (holes) using

 the cleaning snake.

-- Reverse the process of valve
+- Reverse the process of piston

-disassembly to re-assemble the valves and their
+disassembly to re-assemble the pistons and their

 respective parts (do not mix parts).